Substance Use Treatment for Adolescents

 - We made thoughtful decisions about our lives and about our use of alcohol and other drugs.

 - We followed through on our decisions about our lives and drug use.
 If we saw problems, we went back to earlier challenges and mastered them.

 For more information on The Seven Challenges visit: www.sevenchallenges.com

 Ready to get Started?

 Download the Seven Challenges Referral Form

 Do You Have Questions About The Seven Challenges?

+The Seven Challenges Program is currently available through the Integrated Behavioral Health Center in Syracuse.
 We welcome the opportunity for discussion about the program.
 Contact Liberty Resources Behavioral Health office at: 315-472-4471 during business hours, or fill out the form below.
 We appreciate your interest!